 The Cotswolds is such a versatile area - it can be enjoyed anytime!

 Summer is probably the most attractive part of the year when you can expect better weather.
-This is the time when accommodation prices soar, especially around Summer school holidays (from mid July till end of August).
+This is the time when accommodation prices soar, especially around the Summer school holidays (from mid-July till the end of August).
 Normally attractions, restaurants and tea rooms are flooded with tourists as this is the busiest time of the year.
-However, it might be slightly different this Summer when places re-open again following social distancing guidelines.
+However, it might be slightly different this Summer as places re-open again following social distancing guidelines.

 Autumn is slightly under-valued, in our opinion.
 The English weather still feels summery, sometimes until the end of October.
 The number of tourists drops, especially amongst those with children – unless your trip falls on October school half-term holiday!
 Generally, Autumn accommodation prices are more reasonable and you can get a table at the restaurant without a reservation.